ccls/sequencing/README.md

 SAM\_filter\_out\_unmapped\_reads.pl was modified due to some test data triggering a divide by zero error.

+Add an empty target to a Makefile.in.
+I doesn't seem needed on my Mac Pro, just my MacBook Pro?

+	> trinityrnaseq_r2012-06-08/trinity-plugins/jellyfish-1.1.5/Makefile.in

+		doc/jellyfish.man:
+		#      this is just an empty placeholder

 ## RINS modifications ( scripts to be copied in after via Makefile )